-In a recent interview with Howard Croston, Paul Gaskell, of the excellent online resource, Fishing Discoveries, said it best: “Nobody ever caught a spooked trout.”
+In a recent interview with Howard Croston, Paul Gaskell, of the excellent online resource, Fishing Discoveries, said it best: “Nobody ever caught a scared trout.”

 What a great point.
 Trout in any river have to feel comfortable enough to feed, because safety is their primary instinct.

 So then, what spooks a trout?
 And how long does it take a wild fish to recover before it starts feeding again?
 What about stocked fish?
 Do trout become conditioned to accept the presence of fishermen?
 And why are trout more sensitive in some rivers while they are more tolerant in others?
-These are the questions we’ll address in this Troutbitten short series about spooky trout.
+These are the questions addressed in this Troutbitten series about spooky trout.

 Brandon and VT

 What was the difference?
-I’m convinced that we had spooked trout the first day.
+I’m convinced that we had spooked trout that first day — all of them.
 We’d started in the high afternoon sun.
 And in the summertime low water, trout were undoubtedly hanging in shady cracks and sulking under deep logs.
 Even my efforts to walk the banks and surprise a few fish surely spooked the trout with ground vibrations, long before I looked into the water.